yugabyte/yugabyte-db/docs/content/preview/migrate/known-issues/all-issues.md

 **Description**: If you define complex names for your source database tables/functions/procedures using backticks or double quotes for example, \`abc xyz\` , \`abc@xyz\`, or "abc@123", the migration hangs during the export data step.

-**Workaround**: Rename the objects (Tables/functions/procedures) on the source database to something without special characters.
+**Workaround**: Rename the objects (tables/functions/procedures) on the source database to a name without special characters.

 **Example**